TheRealAnonymous008/quartz/content/details/arts/Pixel Art.md

 # Links
 * [[Make Your Own Pixel Art -- Create Graphics for Games, Animations, and More by Dawe and Humphries]]
 * [Lines and Curves](https://opengameart.org/content/chapter-2-lines-and-curves)
+* [Pixel Art Animation Reinvented by aarthificial](https://www.youtube.com/watch?v=HsOKwUwL1bE&t=270s) - proposes a method of decoupling the animation motion from the mesh by splitting the logic into two different textures.
+The animation texture contains coordinate information which is used to look up the appropriate color from the mesh texture.

 * [Pixelblog by Slynyrd](https://www.slynyrd.com/pixelblog-catalogue)
 * [StudioMiniBoss Pixel Art](https://blog.studiominiboss.com/pixelart)